ChengyuanPang/Remote-energy-sources/README.md

 ### `blue_red_sturated.mat` & `Red.mat`

 The two data files are colormaps used to produce the figures in this paper.
-All relevant variable are included in the files.
+All relevant variables are included in the files.

 ## Code